openconfig/gribi/doc/specification.md

 ### 4.1.2 Election ID

-Election ID informs the device of the result of an external election amongst the clients connected to it (redundancy mode is defined in [4.1.4](#414-redundancy-mode)).
+The Election ID informs the device of the result of an external election amongst the clients connected to it (redundancy mode is defined in [4.1.4](#414-redundancy-mode)).